Linaro/lava/doc/content/technical-references/job-definition/actions/test.md

   output from a device, but also feeding some input.
 They are useful for non-POSIX shells like bootloaders (u-boot for instance) and other interactive command-line applications.

+* [**Test services**](#services) (YAML directive: services) are used for starting docker-compose based containers on the LAVA worker.
+It enables running custom services for the needs in test definitions.

 ## Definitions